 Spinning — A coaster with cars that rotate during the ride.

 Stand-up — A coaster ridden in a standing position.
 The ride’s cars feature bicycle-like seats that can be adjusted for rider comfort.

 Strata — A strata coaster is one that has a height of 400 or more feet.
 Top Thrill Dragster is noted for being the first of its kind.

 Suspended — A coaster with trains beneath the track and cars that are allowed to swing freely.

 Steel — A coaster with track made of steel.
 Steel coasters are often noted for being smoother and more diverse than wooden coasters.

-Virtual reality – A coaster that features an option where riders wear virtual reality (VR) headsets during the ride and participate with a themed virtual environment.
+Virtual reality — A coaster that features an option where riders wear virtual reality (VR) headsets during the ride and are immersed in a themed virtual environment.

-Wing – A coaster with cars on either side of the track, rather than above or below it.
+Wing — A coaster with seats on either side of the track, rather than above or below it.
 Riders enjoy flight without anything above or below them.

 Wild mouse — A coaster with one-car trains and a layout with very tight turns designed to create high centrifugal forces.